surf-visualization/blospray/readme.md

 ## Known limitations and bugs

-* The addon provides some UI panels to set OSPRay specific settings, but in other case we use Blender's [custom properties](https://docs.blender.org/manual/en/dev/data_system/custom_properties.html) to pass information to OSPRay.
+* The addon provides some UI panels to set OSPRay specific settings, but in other cases we use Blender's [custom properties](https://docs.blender.org/manual/en/dev/data_system/custom_properties.html) to pass information to OSPRay.
 These can even be animated, with certain limitations, but are not a long-term solution.
-Note also that builtin UI panels are disabled when the render engine is set to OSPRay as those panels can't directly be used with OSPRay (e.g. they contain Cycles-specific settings).
+Note also that some builtin UI panels are disabled when the render engine is set to OSPRay as those panels can't directly be used with OSPRay (e.g. they contain Cycles-specific settings).

 * Scene management on the render server is non-existent.
 I.e. memory usage increases after each render.